Amy B. Lyman: Other contributions

-Throughout her life, Lyman was involved with the Red Cross.
-She attended a Red Cross training seminar on welfare work in Colorado in 1917, and by 1918 she was a trustee and vice-president of her community clinic, organizer of the Municipal Department of Health and Charity, chairperson of the Family Consultation Committee of the Red Cross and the vice-president of State Welfare Commission.
+Throughout her life, Lyman was involved with the American Red Cross.
+She attended a Red Cross training seminar on welfare work in Colorado in 1917, and by 1918 she was a trustee and vice-president of her community clinic, organizer of the Municipal Department of Health and Charity, chairperson of the Family Consultation Committee of the Red Cross and the vice-president of the Utah State Welfare Commission.
 She also participated in national organizations like the American Child Hygiene Association, Home Services Institute, American Association for Mental Deficiency and the National Tuberculosis Association.
-Under her influence, Brigham Young University created its first classes in family welfare work.
+Under her influence, BYU created its first classes in family welfare work.
 She was also involved with the National Council of Women.
 She contributed to the establishment of the Utah State Training School in 1929, for whom she was a trustee for eleven years.

-Lyman raised her granddaughter, Amy Kathryn Lyman (daughter of Lyman's son Wendell), after Lyman's daughter-in-law was killed in 1924.
-Her son Wendell died by suicide in 1933.
+Lyman raised her granddaughter, Amy Kathryn Lyman (daughter of Lyman's son, Wendell), after Lyman's daughter-in-law was killed in 1924.
+Her son, Wendell, died by suicide in 1933.
 Her husband was later re-baptized into the church in 1954.
 Lyman died on December 5, 1959 in the house of her daughter where she had been recovering from a fall.